 Abram Constable (1783-1862) the artist’s brother c.1806 Oil on canvas

 Farm Cart, Horse in Harness c.1814 Oil on canvas

-Ladies from the family of Mr William Mason of Colchester 1802-6 Oil on canvas.
+Group portrait of ladies (unknown sitters) 1802-6 Oil on canvas.
 Acquired with the assistance of the Heritage Lottery Fund and the Friends of Ipswich Museums.

 Golding Constable’s Kitchen Garden July 1815 Oil on canvas.
 Acquired through the Ernest E Cook Bequest via the National Art Collections Fund.